jimmycleuren/fireping/docs/docs/getting_started_files/installation_master.md

 ```
 server_name fireping.develop;
 ```
-the `fireping.develop` can be changed to any name you want. if you want to host a server you should change the name on this line to that of the server.
+the `fireping.develop` can be changed to any name you want.
+If you want to host a server you should change the name on this line to that of the server.

 Change `/app/` to `/opt/fireping/` on line 3 and line 47
 ![Vim of symfony.conf](/fireping/assets/images/symfony_conf_edit.png)